 8. USB Charging Cables

 9. Double plug adaptor — with this I can plug up to two electronic powered devices to my Skross Universal Power Adaptor to charge.
-Since my universal power adaptor has dual USB ports, two power plugs is enough for my devices.
+Since my universal power adaptor has dual USB ports, two power ports is enough to charge all my devices.
 Those who need more should get a power strip to plug into their universal power adaptor.

 10. Phone Power Adapter — to charge my phone (fast charge).